-Reconstructive microsurgery is a surgical discipline in which specialized operating microscopes and precision instrumentation are used to repair intricate structures such as blood vessels and nerves less than a few millimeters in diameter.
+Reconstructive microsurgery focuses on repairing intricate structures such as blood vessels and nerves less than a few millimeters in diameter.

 Following your microsurgery procedure, gauze dressings or bandages will be applied to your incisions.
 An elastic bandage or compression garment may minimize swelling and support the donor site as it heals following surgery.